iloveponies/120-hour-epic-sax-marathon/sudoku.markdown

 ~~~

 If you happen to be familiar with list comprehensions from some other
-language, `for` is a Clojures list comprehension form.
+language, `for` is Clojures list comprehension form.

 To make working with coordinates a bit easier, let's write a function that
 returns a sequence of coordinate pairs.